AddisonFP/Biped-Motor-Control/README.md

 ### Deriving a system of ODEs to solve

-First note that because of the presence of $$
 Using pontyagrins' maximum principle modified with KKT conditions for our inequality constraings we get the following modified lagrangian:

 $\mathscr{L} = p_1\cdot x' + p_2\cdot y' - (\alpha_3 u_1)^2 - (\alpha_3 u_2)^2 - (\alpha_4 u_3)^2 - (\alpha_4 u_4)^2 - (\alpha(y - y^*)^4$